 All work presented in assessment tasks (including submitted works and practical examinations) must be your own or must be acknowledged appropriately.
-Malpractice, including plagiarism, could lead to you receiving ZERO marks for the task or examination.
+Malpractice, including plagiarism, and the use of artificial intelligence which could jeopardise your ROSA results.

 Malpractice is any activity that allows you to gain an unfair advantage over other students.
 It includes, but is not limited to: